ClaraKellermannBryant/Graduate-ePortfolio-Main/_posts/2023-06-05-post-Ethical-Hacking.md

 The projects for the defensive side consist of utilizing defense-in-depth strategies, technical controls, and documentation.
 The defense-in-depth strategies use the layering technique with IDS/IPS capabilities.

-What I attained from the ethical hacking category includes social engineering fundamentals, physical attacks, hardware hacking,
+What I attained from the ethical hacking category includes social engineering fundamentals, physical attacks, hardware hacking, and other penetration testing techniques.